White House, lawmakers resume cybersecurity bill talks

 "What helped is that The New York Times, Washington Post and Wall Street Journal were all hacked and they talked about it publicly," Rogers said.
 "It is starting to raise awareness.
 I can feel movement."

 Though thousands of important companies have been losing data to hackers in China and elsewhere for a decade, the number of companies publicly admitting such breaches has been growing.
-Apple, Microsoft, Twitter, and Facebook confirmed attacks in a recent campaign.
+Apple (AAPL.O), Microsoft (MSFT.O), Twitter, and Facebook (FB.O) confirmed attacks in a recent campaign.

 Rogers said both sides of the talks and an expanding part of the public understand that the likelihood of a devastating destructive attack is growing as the list of cyber powers lengthens to include actors like Iran.